-Sometimes you just need to get closer – but you can't.
-Such as when a subject is likely to be scared off by your presence, or when you just want to be discreet while capturing a special moment.
-This is when a telephoto zoom lens, like the EF-S 55-250mm f/4-5.6 IS STM, comes into its own.
+Sometimes you just need to get closer but you can't, such as when a subject is likely to be scared off by your presence, or when you just want to be discreet while capturing a special moment.
+This is when a telephoto zoom lens, like the EF-S 55-250 mm f/4-5.6 IS STM, comes in handy.

-It makes distant objects appear much nearer, so you can get closer to the action.
-Ideal for photographing wildlife or sports, when you physically can't get near to your subject.
+It makes distant objects appear much nearer, so you can get closer to the action - ideal for photographing wildlife or sports, when you physically can't get close to your subject.

 Get more in with the EF-S 10-22mm f/3.5-4.5 USM or EF-S 10-18mm f/4.5-5.6 IS STM

-Sometimes you just can't step back any further!
-That’s when an ultra-wide angle lens like the EF-S 10-22mm f/3.5-4.5 USM comes in handy.
-With an angle of view that is much wider than that of standard 18-55mm zoom lens, it lets you get more in the frame without moving your feet.
+Sometimes you just can't step back any further - that’s when an ultra-wide angle lens like the EF-S 10-22 mm f/3.5-4.5 USM is the answer.
+With an angle of view that is much wider than that of a standard 18-55 mm zoom lens, it lets you get more in the frame without moving your feet.

-The EF-S 10-18mm f/4.5-5.6 IS STM offers the same widest angle of view as the EF-S 10-22mm f/3.5-4.5 USM but is more affordable and features an Image Stabilizer to help keep your pictures sharp.
+The EF-S 10-18 mm f/4.5-5.6 IS STM offers the same wide angle of view as the EF-S 10-22 mm f/3.5-4.5 USM but is more affordable and features an Image Stabilizer to help keep your pictures sharp.
 These lenses can create visual excitement and drama.
-As well as letting you get more in the frame, such lenses can produce a feeling of space.
+As well as letting you get more in the frame, they can produce a feeling of space.

 To really make your subject stand out, try isolating it against a blurred background.
-A lens like the EF 50mm f/1.8 II can help you do this.
-It's a tiny lens that you can stick in your bag and take anywhere.
+A lens like the EF 50 mm f/1.8 II can help you do this.
+It's a compact lens you can stick in your bag and take anywhere.

-The EF 50mm f/1.8 II is good for blurring backgrounds because it has a large aperture – the hole through which light passes into the camera.
-In fact the EF 50mm f/1.8 II features an aperture that is 3.5 times larger than that of an EF-S 18-55mm f/3.5-5.6 IS STM standard zoom lens.
+The EF 50 mm f/1.8 II is good for out-of-focus backgrounds because it has a large aperture – the space through which light passes into the camera - that is 3.5 times larger than that of an EF-S 18-55 mm f/3.5-5.6 IS STM standard zoom lens.